polpielladev/polpiella.dev/src/_posts/writing-my-personal-blog-site.md

 > But what it does [_Medium_] is that it completely kills the person behind the content.
 It kills the author.
 It turns the author into another useless side effect.
 A commodity.
 It turns the author into a machine.
 And no one really cares about the machine.
 Everybody cares about the product.
 About the output.

-Don't get me wrong though, I am a big fan of Medium and I read a lot of tech articles there, but that article made me realise some things that I had never thought of before, such as that I never check out people's profiles when I read an article on Medium or click through to any of their other articles.
-I realised that it was heavily **content-based** and not enough **author-based**, which doesn't make the tool any less useful but might give you hints that having your own site could have more benefits for you in the long run.
+Don't get me wrong though, I am a big fan of Medium and I read a lot of tech articles there, but that quote from Girard made me realise things that I had never thought of before, such as that I never check out people's profiles when I read an article on Medium or click through to any of their other articles.
+I subconsciously fall into the content-only consumption while giving little attention to the person who actually wrote it.

-It got me thinking that, as a developer, with the means of getting a site online, I could get a blog up and running that gave me complete freedom on how I want to show my content online and how I can style and organise my website.
+This got me thinking that, as a developer, with the means (and the time during a nation-wide lock-down in the UK) of getting a site online, I could get a blog up and running that gave me complete freedom on how I want to show my content online and how I can style and organise my website.

+I have written a couple of posts on Medium, and really only ever published [one](https://medium.com/student-beans/functional-programming-in-swift-758968a48cbc) but have always found that getting feedback before publishing was not very convenient.
+Even after publishing, while people did comment to either praise or criticize the content, I found the editing process to not be very interactive or engaging for the person who raised the issue.
+This is another thing I managed to improve by adding an `Edit on Github` button to the post where people who found any mistakes or had suggestions could edit the post on Github, giving full reward to the person that flagged it and fixed it through a PR on the blog's repo, which is also open-sourced.

 ### It can be your online business card

 What better way to introduce yourself to other people or recruiters than with your own site?
 What if your future employer was a casual (or even regular) - this is not my case by the way, I don't get a lot of readers at the moment 😅 - reader of your blog?

-The awesome thing about having it in your own domain is that you have the opportunity to host your CV, a few demo apps you have made on different routes on top of your blog.
-And if you have built all of that yourself, even better! 🔨
+The awesome thing about having it in your own domain is that you have the opportunity to expand it and style it in **whichever way you like**.
+From hosting your CV, showcasing your work or your passion or even creating a community or space to allow people to interact with you while they read your posts.
+And what better way to introduce yourself than saying that you have designed and built all of that yourself! 🔨

 ## How did I build my blog?